Superlend/superkat/docs/whitepaper.md

 Euler V2 is a lending and borrowing protocol built on top of the [EVC](https://github.com/euler-xyz/ethereum-vault-connector) primitive and using the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), prioritising modularity, efficiency and flexibility.
 On Euler V2, lenders must consider many technical factors, including the types of collateral accepted, loan-to-value ratio, the oracles used, supply and borrow caps, the type of vault (borrowable, escrow), and so on.
 For that reason, interacting with lending vaults directly is more suited to sophisticated and knowledgeable lenders than to passive ones.
 Euler Earn helps solve this challenge by providing an easier way for lenders to gain access to passive yield, by externalising risk-management to trusted vault governors who manage their deposits on their behalf.

-## Permissionless Yield Aggregation & Risk Management
+## Permissionless yield aggregation & risk management

 Any risk curator can use the factory to create a Euler Earn vault, including DAOs, protocols, risk experts, funds or curious developers.
 Anyone can leverage the permissionless infrastructure to provide users with a simple passive yield earning experience.